PsykoSoldi3r/WP-Photo-Credits/README.md

 B. In your own Wordpress Theme.

-Where you would like to get the photo credits information, put the following code in your theme:
+Simple add the following code below into you Wordpress theme. $POST_ID = the ID of the attachment / photo
 ```
 <?php do_action('PhotoCreditsGetInfo', $POST_ID ); ?>
 ```
-$POST_ID must be the ID of the image